Do you own an iOS or Android device? Check out our new app!

 RANDOM.ORG uses radio receivers to pick up atmospheric noise, which is then used to generate random numbers.
 The radios are tuned between stations.
 A possible attack on the generator is therefore to broadcast on the frequencies that the RANDOM.ORG radios use in order to affect the generator.
 However, radio frequency attacks of this type would be difficult for a variety of reasons.
 First, the frequencies that the radios use are not published, so an attacker would have to broadcast across all frequencies of all bands used for FM and AM broadcasting.
 Second, this is not an attack that can be launched from anywhere in the world, only reasonably close to the generator.
 RANDOM.ORG currently has radio receivers in several different countries, which would make it difficult to coordinate this type of attack.
 Third, if an attacker actually did succeed at broadcasting highly regular signals (e.g., perfect sine waves) at exactly the right frequencies from the right locations, then the RANDOM.ORG real-time statistics would pick up the drop in quality very rapidly.
 In particular, the Source Purity and Information Entropy tests would start failing dramatically, which would raise an alert.

-Probably, depending on your value for X. I have run the service since 1998 with no real interruptions, and it is more popular than ever.
-I am not planning to sell it or shut it down, and I do have a succession plan in the works.
+Probably, depending on your value for X. We have run the service since 1998 with no real interruptions, and it is more popular than ever.

 Yes.
 Perhaps you need more numbers than it's possible to get via the web forms, or perhaps you need them in a format that isn't supported.
-In those cases, I can set up a custom job for you to supply the numbers.
-I also act as an independent observer for drawings and competitions via the Third-Party Draw Service.
+In those cases, we can set up a custom job for you to supply the numbers.
+We also act as independent observers for drawings and competitions via the Third-Party Draw Service.

 There is typically a charge associated with custom jobs.
-You can email me for further details.
+You can email us for further details.

 RANDOM.ORG will send email to you when you register for a Premium Account or if you have forgotten your password.
 It can also email you if you use the Premium Generator or the Third-Party Draw Service.
 If you have problems receiving any of these emails, please check your spam filter configuration.
-It should be set to accept emails from firstname.lastname@example.org as well as Mads.Haahr@cs.tcd.ie.
-If you are still experiencing problems, let me know.
+It should be set to accept emails from email@example.com.
+If you are still experiencing problems, please let us know.

 Oddly enough, it is theoretically impossible to prove that a random number generator is really random.
 Rather, you analyse an increasing amount of numbers produced by a given generator, and depending on the results, your confidence in the generator increases (or decreases, as the case may be).
 This is explained in more detail on my Statistical Analysis page, which also contains two studies of the numbers generated by RANDOM.ORG, both of which concluded that the numbers are sound.
 In addition, the continually updated Real-Time Statistics page gives you an indication of the quality of the numbers produced over time.